Sudonuma/Text2ImageSearch/README.md

   export API_URL="YOUR_API_URL"
   ```

-> NOTE: if you want to run on local host run (in a seperate terminal):
+> NOTE: if you want to run on locally run (in a seperate terminal):

 ```